 Yukon Services for People with Disabilities: The Government of Yukon offers education programs, community and economic assistance, supplementary allowance, home and family support, and other services to residents with disabilities (source).

 Car Rental Discounts for Canadian PWDs

 Enterprise Canada: Enterprise Canada allows persons with disability to rent a car if they are accompanied by a support person with a valid driver’s license who will drive the car for them.
 No additional fees will be charged for the support person but age restrictions and other basic qualifications for car rentals still apply (source).

 Hertz Canada: Hertz Canada offers assistive devices such as spinner knobs, hand controls, and accessible parking to customers with physical disabilities.
 For reservations, call 1-800-263-0600 (worldwide) 1-800-263-0678 (Quebec), or 416-620-9620 (Toronto).
 Persons with physical or visual disabilities who want to rent a car can be accompanied by a personal driver who is at least 25 years old (source).

-Cinémas Ciné-Entreprise: Persons with disability who have Access 2 membership can show their card at any Cinémas Ciné-Entreprise theatre in Quebec to receive free admission for their support person.
+Cinémas Ciné-Entreprise: Canadian persons with disabilities who have Access 2 membership can show their card at any Cinémas Ciné-Entreprise theatre in Quebec to receive free admission for their support person.
 Call 1 (888) 581-5757 (source).

 Cineplex: Cineplex offers free admission to one support person for each guest with disability who has an Access 2 Entertainment Card.
 Assistive devices are also available for borrowing at select theatres (source).